 Textures galore.
 We can see leather, wood, granite and at least two metals that are mixed together (antique brass pendant and stainless/brushed steel fixtures) to make this space interesting.
 A variety of textures makes everything more interesting; always.
 Use this simple technique to your advantage.

 - TIP: If you’re attracted to shiny things, pick up a few rough, dull or handmade trinkets and add them to your room.
-OR if you find yourself always buying the same swirly wrought iron accesories, grab something made of glass or natural fibers.
+OR if you find yourself always buying the same swirly wrought iron accessories, grab something made of glass or natural fibers.

 -Holly Bayer, ASID